bertreb/pimatic-broadlink/README.md

 # pimatic-broadlink
 Plugin for using Broadlink products in Pimatic.
-The plugin is based on python-broadlink library from [mjg59](https://github.com/mjg59/python-broadlink)
+The plugin is based on the python-broadlink library from [mjg59](https://github.com/mjg59/python-broadlink)

 Installation of the plugin